jimratliff/python-meta-names-project-package-dev-directory/README.md

 # Results
 1. The developer-specified project name in the `name` field in `setup.cfg` or `setup.py`.
     * `name = meta-names-project_package`
+    * This name was deliberately chosen to have two different delimiters (viz., two hyphens and an underscore)
 1. The project name on PyPI
     * `meta-names-project-package`
     * This is the hyphen-normalized version of the developer-specified project name in the `name` field in `setup.cfg`
-1. The name used in a `pip install something` command to install the distribution-“package” created by the `build` command.
+1. The name used in a `pip install something` command to install the “distribution package” created by the `build` command.
     * This scenario is distinguished from installing the package locally with `% pip install -e .`.
 1. The name of the module-bundle “package” that immediately encloses the outermost module(s)
     * `module_bundle_package`
 1. The name string by which a module is `import`ed by a script outside the package
     * `import module_bundle_package`
-1. The name by which the “package” is executed when using a `python -m something` command.
+1. The name by which the import package is executed when using a `python -m something` command.
     * `python -m module_bundle_package`
 1. The name of the GitHub repository
 1. The name of the development directory that immediately encloses `README.md`, etc.